YAML Configuration Sub-Keys#

 string

 Gas injected in SMOG2, possible choices are: [Hydrogen, Deuterium, Helium, Nitrogen, Oxygen, Neon, Argon, Krypton, Xenon].
 2 possible states: <Name>, <Name>Unstable or both.
-The word Unstable is appended if the gas injected pressure is not stable.
+The word.
+Unstable is appended if the gas injected pressure is not stable.

 Here is a full example showing a bk_query input using all optional keys: